testofthings/toolsaf/documentation/VerifyingSecurityStatements.md

 Security statement verification is a two-step tool-driven process:

-  - First step is data collection using [tools](Tools.md#list-of-supported-tools) and storing the tool output.
+  - The first step is data collection using [tools](Tools.md#list-of-supported-tools) and storing the tool output.
-  - Second step is running the statement's Python file with the `-r` or `--read` [command-line option](CommandLineOptions.md) to read the data and verify the statement.
+  - The second step is running the statement's Python file with the `-r` or `--read` [command-line option](CommandLineOptions.md) to read the data and verify the statement.

 Data collection requires the System Under Test (SUT) to be available to run the tools.
 For best access, the tested IoT devices should be connected to a router or switch which allows the capture of data.
 This can be e.g. a WiFi-hotspot.
-The router / switch must be able to intercept the connections between devices and the system's backend services.
+The router/switch must be able to intercept the connections between devices and the system's backend services.
 Mobile devices running related applications should also be connected to the same network as the DUT.

 As an example of the data collection setup, here is an image of the system architecture from our Deltaco Smart Outdoor Plug security statement creation process.
 ![Data collection system architecture image](img/deltaco-smart-plug.png) In this setup, tools were operated by sending commands from the computer to the WiFi-hotspot over SSH.
 The tools we used were **_tcpdump_** and **_nmap_**.

-Toolsaf expects the tool data to be stored in specific format, so that it can detect the used tools and read other _metadata_.
+Toolsaf expects the tool data to be stored in a specific format, so that it can detect the used tools and read other _metadata_.
 The metadata includes at least the IP or HW addresses of the system hosts, so that tool data can be assigned to the correct hosts and services.
-To this end, the collected data must be stored to a [batch directory](Tools.md#batch-files-and-directories) structure.
+To this end, the collected data must be stored in a [batch directory](Tools.md#batch-files-and-directories) structure.

 ### Notes on Collecting Network Traffic